Perils for Pedestrians

 A trail in the Tom McCall Waterfront Park follows the west side of the Willamette River in Portland, Oregon.
 A second trail runs along the east side of the river, connected by sidewalks on the bridges.

+States.
 The towpaths can easily handle pedestrians instead of mules.

 The Chesapeake & Ohio Canal runs 184 miles along the Potomac River from Washington, DC, to Cumberland, MD.
 The old canal towns benefit from the tourism dollars spent by long-distance hikers and bicyclists using the towpath.